Towards Unsupervised Domain Adaptation via Domain-Transformer: Methodology

-In this paper, we interpret the long-range dependency between samples across domains by proposing the domain-level attention, in which the \textit{queries} come from the source domain and the \textit{key-value pairs} are derived from the target domain.
-To keep consistency with the Transformer, we use the fully-connected networks (FCNs) to simulate the separate and learnable projections of queries and key-value pairs.
+Under the assumption of UDA, samples from different domains may have potentially significant distances due to the domain shifts.
+In this paper, we refer to the similarities between samples within the same underlying class but different domains as lone-range correspondence.
+Besides, we formulate this long-range dependency by proposing the domain-level attention, in which the \textit{queries} come from the source domain and the \textit{key-value pairs} are derived from the target domain.
+To simulate the separate and learnable feature embeddings of queries and key-value pairs, we employ the fully-connected networks (FCNs) for projections.
 These two FCNs for the source domain and the target domain are denoted as $F_s(\cdot)$ and $F_t(\cdot)$, respectively, which can be embedded into the whole network architecture and then trained in an end-to-end manner.
 The \textit{queries} and \textit{keys} (\textit{values}) can be formulated by

-where $\bm{F}^s = [\bm{f}_1^s,\bm{f}_2^s,\cdots,\bm{f}_{n_s}^s]^T \in \mathbb{R}^{n_s \times d_2 }$ and $\bm{F}^t \in \mathbb{R}^{n_t \times d_2 }$.
+where $\mathbf{F}^s = [\bm{f}_1^s,\bm{f}_2^s,\cdots,\bm{f}_{n_s}^s]^T \in \mathbb{R}^{n_s \times d_2 }$ and $\mathbf{F}^t \in \mathbb{R}^{n_t \times d_2 }$.

-As shown in the middle of Figure~\ref{fig:DoT}, DoT exchanges semantic information of samples across domains.
-This procedure is achieved by the domain-level attention mechanism, which formulates the attention map $\bm{A}\in \mathbb{R}^{n_s \times n_t}$ (also known as attention score matrix) as the expression coefficients across domains, \ie,
+As shown in the middle of Fig.~\ref{fig:DoT}, DoT exchanges locality information of samples across domains.
+This procedure is achieved by the domain-level attention mechanism, which formulates the attention map $\mathbf{A}\in \mathbb{R}^{n_s \times n_t}$ (also known as attention score matrix) as the expression coefficients across domains, \ie,

 or